Share this job:

-The Recovery Coach supports clients through stages of change and recovery.
-Because of his/her life experience with substance use and/ or other addictions, the recovery coach provides expertise that clinical training cannot replicate.
-This is a person who is grounded in peer-assisted recovery.
+North Suffolk is looking for a Recovery Coach to join our Recovery Support Services team.
+The Recovery Coach is a person who is grounded in peer-assisted recovery.
+Because of his/her life experience with substance use and/ or other addictions, the Recovery Coach provides expertise that clinical training cannot replicate.
+Recovery coaches report to an ATR/Recovery Coach Coordinator and are fully integrated team members who provide psycho-educational groups and recovery coaching for Meridian House, Intensive Outpatient Program, Adolescent Intensive Outpatient Program, Teen Team and Nimsa outpatient Rapid Access Team.
 Recovery coaches also provide essential expertise and consultation to the entire team to promote a culture in which recoverees’ points of view and preferences are recognized, understood, respected and integrated into support, treatment, rehabilitation, and community-based recovery-oriented systems of care.

 - Assist the treatment team to develop an individual action plan or support the recoveree in developing a wellness plan.